ottaviadipasquale/react-fmri/README.md

 generate:
     - `pet_atlas.nii.gz`: normalised version of  `original_pet_atlas.nii.gz`.
     The order of the PET atlases is the same as the one in the original file.
+The optional argument -v will output the min and max values for each PET map.

 ### To create the masks: `react_masks`